How do you make a business-critical SAP process faster, easier, and better for the people who use it every day?

 June 2026

-A consumer-goods manufacturer's field sales team takes orders, returns, and credits inside retail stores across the Baltics — where mobile coverage drops out as often as it works.
+A consumer-goods manufacturer's field sales team takes orders, returns, and credits inside retail stores across the Baltics — and needed a way to do it faster, more accurately, and without depending on mobile coverage.

 The need